rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 ### PAAPI

-In the Protected Audience API, bids are a crucial component of the ad auction process. bids in the Protected Audience API are the way advertisers express their interest in showing an ad to a user within a privacy-preserving, on-device auction environment.
+In the Protected Audience API, bids are a crucial component of the ad auction process.
+Bids in the Protected Audience API are the way advertisers express their interest in showing an ad to a user within a privacy-preserving, on-device auction environment.

 <img alt="PSAT Protected Audience - Bids" src="images/private-advertising/protected-audience/paapi/psat_v1.0.0_bids_paapi_2025_05_30.png" width="1200" />